VHDPlus/vhdplus-website/docs/components/onsemi_camera.md

 ## Camera Overview
 ![Camera Overview](/img/extensions/ias/Top_labled.png)

-The VHDPlus IAS Camera Extension uses the CRUVI HS connector.
+The IAS Camera Extension uses the CRUVI HS connector.
 The IAS camera connector and HDMI connector are using differential pairs for high-speed data transfer, so you can capture and display HD video with high frame rates.

 ## Tutorials
 Check out [this tutorial](/docs/community/neural_net) to see how to use this extension for a neural net on the FPGA.